Coaching A3 Thinkers

 - The first skill is listening to the flow of A3 stories to hear what is missing or not working in the story.

 - The second skill is to restrain ourselves when we want to jump in and help improve A3s by asking why are we assuming we know more than the problem owners about the facts in the situation and how they support their claims.

 - The third skill is using our sense of things that seem to be missing or don’t follow logically in A3 stories to guide us in asking questions that prompt the authors to slow down, step back, listen and question themselves about the things we are wondering about or feel are assumptions or gaps.

-Participants will be asked to bring copies of two or three A3s they created or helped create to the workshop.
-These will be used in exercises and coaching practice activities as the three skills are introduced and demonstrated in the session.
-Participants will also be given a skills self-check tool to use in the workshop and after.
+Participants should bring copies of two or three A3s they created or helped create to this workshop.
+They will use these A3s to learn exercises and coaching practice activities as the new skills are introduced in the session.
+Participants will also be given a skills "self-check" tool to use in the workshop and after.

 This workshop is available in one and two day versions.
 The one day version focuses on coaching authors on the left side of their A3s.
-In the two-day version the second day the focus is on coaching both the A3 thinking and A3 leadership required to complete an effective A3 story on the right side of A3s.
-It is strongly recommended that the two halves of the workshop be separated by two or three weeks to allow participants to confirm their thinking on the left side of their A3s with others, conduct rapids learning experiments to fill gaps in their knowledge and engage other stakeholders in considering options for addressing the causes of the problem conditions they have confirmed.
+In the two-day version, additional focus is given to coaching both on A3 thinking and the A3 leadership required to complete an effective A3 "story" on the right side of the A3.
+We strongly recommend that the two halves of the workshop be separated by two or three weeks to allow participants to confirm their thinking on the left side of their A3s with others, conduct rapids learning experiments to fill gaps in their knowledge, and engage other stakeholders in addressing the root causes of the problem conditions they have confirmed.